mcschoo/llm-projects/llm-ros-interactions/README.md

 # LLM & Robotic Interaction Project
-	- Have python and the python google lib installed on your machine/construct
+	- Have python and the python google-generativeai lib installed on your machine/construct

 ## Using "The Construct" Free-tier Workspace (Recommended)
 	- Copy ros2_ws folder into your IDE